Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scripting-engine/nmap-scripting-engine.md

 The **Nmap Scripting Engine (NSE)** allows the writing of scripts that automate a wide variety of tasks.
 It is one of the more powerful and flexible features of Nmap.
 It allows the automation of networking tasks, and allows the script itself to be shared between users.

 The embedded Lua programming language is used to write scrips for Nmap.
-The refrence manual for Lua version 5.3 is avalible [freely online](http://www.lua.org/manual/5.3/).
+The reference manual for Lua version 5.3 is available [freely online](http://www.lua.org/manual/5.3/).

 The scripting engine is activated with the `-sC` option.
 The `--script` option can be used to specify a custom set of scripts.
-The results are intgrated into Nmap's output.
+The results are integrated into Nmap's output.

+> **Note:** Scripts can accidentally or maliciously damage your system or invade your privacy.
+Never run scripts from untrusted third parties.

 ## Options